OneTrueKirk/onetruekirk.github.io/lending.md

 ## Conclusion

 The interests of lenders and borrowers are in conflict.
-If we give up on the idea of a passive lending pool and embrace the model that lenders and borrowers are sophisticated, self-interested, and at times adversarial actors, new and more expressive models for lending become possible.
+If we give up on the idea of a passive lending pool and embrace the model that lenders and borrowers are sophisticated, self-interested, and at times adversarial actors, more expressive and composable lending become possible.
 To work well the system should be fair for both and prevent abuses, a tall order.
 I'm working on some specifics for this model and am looking forward to see whether it withers under criticism or proves robust.